assignUser/stash/README.md

 # Stash GitHub Action

 `Stash` provides a solution for managing large build caches in your workflows, that doesn't require any secrets and can be used in fork PRs.
 It's designed as an alternative to `actions/cache` which struggles with big build caches such as `.ccache` directories.
-This action is split into two distinct operations: `assign/user/restore` for fetching previously stored caches, and `assignUser/stash/save` for storing new caches after a build has been completed.
+This action is split into two distinct operations: `assign/user/restore` for fetching a previously stored stash, and `assignUser/stash/save` for storing a new stash after a build has been completed.

 ## Features